 Crime against older people has taken an even nastier turn.
-Pension freedom is great news for savers, but plenty of con-artists are now scenting easy money.
+Now that pensions are more easily accessible, con-artists are scenting easy money.
 Fight back against the pension muggers with our self-defence tips.
+Article by Nick Green.

 Okay, class!
 Listen up.
 You’ve spent your whole life saving up a pension for your retirement.
 But somewhere out there is a handful of low-lifes who want to take it from you, by deception and pressure-selling.
 How does that make you feel?
 That’s right.
 ANGRY.

 Let’s channel that anger.
 Learn these chops and you can recognise pension fraudsters if they appear, then send them packing.

 Did they call you?

 If it’s a cold call, or a knock at your door, the chances are that someone’s out to exploit you.
 Legitimate advisers have no need to hawk around for trade.
 Your caller might claim to be from a government-backed service – they’re not.
 The really clever ones might say they’re returning your call, in the hope that you’ve recently phoned a legitimate service such as Pension Wise.
 Be absolutely clear whom you are talking to and ask for proof if necessary.
 As for doorstep sellers, just close the door.

 Are couriers involved?